sztal/pybdm/README.rst

     import numpy as np
     from joblib import Parallel, delayed
-    from bdm import BDM
+    from pybdm import BDM
-    from bdm.utils import slice_dataset
+    from pybdm.utils import slice_dataset

     # Create a dataset (must be of integer type)
     X = np.ones((1000, 1000), dtype=int)